Masters of Nursing (MN) Degree

 Quality Improvement Coordinators

-MN degree graduates from MSU are eligible to take the certification examination as a Clinical Nurse Leaders (CNL).
+The MN degree, established in 1957, prepares graduates to meet the educational eligibility requirements to sit for the national certification examination as Clinical Nurse Leaders (CNL).
 A Certificate in Nursing Education can be taken concurrently with the MN degree.
-The MN graduate degree program is fully accredited by the Commission on Collegiate Nursing Education (CCNE).

 Synopsis: All nursing courses are taught by College of Nursing faculty using distance delivery methods.
 Students complete their clinical education in or near their home locale when possible.
 MSU College of Nursing faculty are recognized nationally for their broad and wide-ranging expertise.